GoogleCloudPlatform/community/tutorials/puppet-in-google-cloud-platform.md

 ---
-title: Set up a Puppet Master Agent Configuration in Google Cloud Compute Engine
+title: Set up a Puppet Master Agent Configuration in Compute Engine
-description: Learn how to configure a Compute Engine instance as a Puppet Master and deploy a Manifest to other Compute Engine instance as Puppet agents.
+description: Learn how to configure Compute Engine instances as a Puppet master and agent, and use a manifest deploy an application from the master to the agent.
 author: ksakib
 tags: Puppet, Google Cloud, Compute Engine, Puppet Master, Puppet Agent
 date_published: 2018-02-11